Aleksey Paliy,

 • Migration of specialists to Western Europe, Canada, the United States, etc. Mobilization of qualified specialists;

-• Fuel shortages at gas stations due to destruction of infrastructure facilities, change of suppliers.
+• Fuel shortages at gas stations due to destruction of infrastructure facilities, change of suppliers. - Currency factors:

 • Limitation of foreign economic transactions only to the supply of critical imports, as well as goods necessary for security and defense;